MCI Capital, LC Announces Exte - GuruFocus.com

 Important Information About the Tender Offer

-This press release does not constitute an offer to buy or solicitation of an offer to sell any ordinary shares of Atento or any other securities.
+This press release does not constitute an offer to buy or solicitation of an offer to sell any shares of common stock of StarTek or any other securities.
 This press release is for informational purposes only.
-MCI has filed with the SEC a Tender Offer Statement on Schedule TO, including an offer to purchase, a letter of transmittal and related documents, which set forth in detail the terms of the tender offer, and Atento filed with the SEC a Solicitation/Recommendation Statement on Schedule 14D-9 with respect to the offer.
-THE TENDER OFFER MATERIALS (INCLUDING THE OFFER TO PURCHASE, RELATED LETTER OF TRANSMITTAL AND CERTAIN OTHER TENDER OFFER DOCUMENTS) AND THE SOLICITATION/RECOMMENDATION STATEMENT CONTAIN IMPORTANT INFORMATION THAT SHOULD BE READ CAREFULLY AND CONSIDERED BY ATENTO'S SHAREHOLDERS BEFORE ANY DECISION IS MADE WITH RESPECT TO THE TENDER OFFER.
-Atento shareholders are able to obtain the Tender Offer Statement and other filed documents for free at the SEC’s website at www.sec.gov.
-Atento shareholders may also obtain free copies of the tender offer materials by contacting the Information Agent, MacKenzie Partners, Inc., at [email protected] or by phone toll free at (800) 322-2885.
+MCI has filed with the SEC a Tender Offer Statement on Schedule TO, which sets forth in detail the terms of the tender offer, and StarTek has filed with the SEC a Solicitation/Recommendation Statement on Schedule 14D-9 with respect to the offer.
+THE TENDER OFFER MATERIALS (INCLUDING THE OFFER TO PURCHASE, RELATED LETTER OF TRANSMITTAL AND CERTAIN OTHER TENDER OFFER DOCUMENTS) AND THE SOLICITATION/RECOMMENDATION STATEMENT CONTAIN IMPORTANT INFORMATION THAT SHOULD BE READ CAREFULLY AND CONSIDERED BY STARTEK'S SHAREHOLDERS BEFORE ANY DECISION IS MADE WITH RESPECT TO THE TENDER OFFER.
+StarTek shareholders are able to obtain the Tender Offer Statement and other filed documents for free at the SEC’s website at www.sec.gov.
+StarTek shareholders may also obtain free copies of the tender offer materials by contacting the Information Agent, MacKenzie Partners, Inc., at [email protected] or by phone toll free at (800) 322-2885.

 About MCI: MCI, LC is a holding company for multiple operating companies that provide a diverse set of tech-enabled business process outsourcing (BPO) and customer experience (CX) technology services.
 MCI Capital, LC is a wholly owned subsidiary of MCI, LC.